Authored by the expert who managed and guided the team behind the Japan Property Pack

 What are the total closing costs as a percent in Sapporo in 2026?

-The typical total closing cost percentage in Sapporo in 2026 is around 7% to 10% of the purchase price for a standard resale transaction with an agent, though foreign buyers without local residency often face 12% to 18% due to additional documentation, translation, and banking costs.
+The estimated typical total closing cost in Sapporo in 2026 is around 6 percent to 9 percent of the purchase price for a standard resale residential property.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Sapporo.